Almost everyone I meet believes that you “can’t make another person change,” that they do “what I want to do,” and on and on.

 You’ve heard it said 100 times.

-“The median income of your seven closest friends & family members is what you will earn.”
+“The average income of your seven closest friends & family members is what you will earn.”

 The definition of “closest” is: Actual time in their presence or communication with that person by Facebook, phone, email, audio programs you listen to, etc.